nfredrik/mickarucken/README.md

 # Transmitting the data / connectivity

-First, I had to abandon the LoRa solution since was to unreliable in this area.
+First, I had to abandon the LoRa solution since it is unreliable in this area.
 I gathered my findings under header **obstacles**

 The data to DataCake is sent over http.
 DataCake have an endpoint to